romene/Naturaily-netlify/_posts/2018-12-11-ror-doa-a-comprehensive-guide-for-2019.md

 Even though, after reading this post, using Ruby and Ruby on Rails may seem counterproductive and not like a very good idea, Ruby ecosystem has still a lot going for it.
 If you fully utilize Ruby on Rails potential then you will be able to develop sophisticated applications in no time.
 It’s a feature not many frameworks can proudly boast about, as (say it with me!) there’s a gem for everything.

-New version of Ruby, Ruby 2.6, is supposed to be released within upcoming weeks.
-Hopefully it will make a significant impact on the market.

-Recent releases of Ruby on Rails sound very promising.
-Many complaints have been fixed and... tbc.
+Recent and upcoming releases of Ruby on Rails sound very promising.
+Many of developers' complaints have been fixed, new exciting features are added with every new [version](https://www.ruby-lang.org/en/news/2018/12/25/ruby-2-6-0-released/){:rel=nofollow}.
+Hopefully Ruby and Rails will both rise again in the near future.